Anwealso/BetterTogether/SETUP.md

 ### Setup the Virtual Environment with Conda

-Run Alex's bash script (from the project root dir) that sets up the conda env and installs all the required dependancies
+Run bash script (from the project root dir) that sets up the conda env and installs all the required dependancies

 ```bash
 bash install_backend.sh